Everything You Need to Be Successful Breastfeeding After a C-Section

 1. The Best Nursing Pillow for C-section Moms

 The My Brest Friend Nursing Pillow attaches to you and doesn’t slip away while you’re breastfeeding.
 It’s sturdy and helps keep your arms and baby up and away from your incision.
 Plus, it has back support and keeps your posture correct while feeding, which takes the pressure off your incision.
-It’s the best nursing pillow to use after a C-section.

 2. A Breast Pump